 One of my biggest struggles with our home is getting and staying organized.
 Raising a family, and accumulating things over the many years of marriage, it’s difficult to keep things organized.
 And then we add working at home and running a business from our home on top of it, our home was in desperate need of some Simple Organizing.
-Join us as we transform our Living Room to our Studio.
+Join us as we transform our Living Room into our Studio.

-As our business grew, we gradually added more and more dishes, towels, napkins, and supplies to use in the photography shoots.
+As our business grew, we gradually added more and more dishes, towels, napkins, and supplies to use in the photo shoots.
 Having a lot of props to choose from is awesome, but it can also be an issue when it’s time to find something specific you know you have, but can’t find.
 And it’s also difficult when the props and dishes are in several different areas of the home.

 I often drive my husband and boys crazy with wanting to move things around, so when I wanted to move all of the Living Room furniture into the Dining Room, and turn that room into our Family Room, and then turn the Living Room into a Studio, they were not surprised, but also not too thrilled about the moving process.